Whisil/news-app/README.md

-# A test-task for React developer position
+# A news api test-app